professionals and families build assets. The Asset-Building Toolkit

 Resources for supervisors, managers, human resource professionals, and those who work with volunteers.

-Interviewees can complete this checklist to test their asset-building knowledge and understanding.
+Complete this checklist to test asset-building knowledge and understanding.
 Can be used for interviewees.

 Model asset-building with new employees.